AshitaWeb/vue-base-boilerplate/README.md

   http://localhost:8080

 ## TODO
+  * !Learn more about stores!
   * Add https to server
   * Convert Breadcumbs to a component
-  * Add NProgress component to requests
-  * !Learn more about stores!
   * Learn how to create routes inside components

 Any help or pull request is welcome!

 :airplane: